> Nic Jones > Songs > The Lakes of Shilin

 Given that it appeared in print during the lifetimes of many of the singers who knew it, the variety of titles the song has attracted—particularly since the published Lakes of Cool Finn would be so obvious a choice—is quite astonishing.
 Some of the more interesting ones are Royal Comrade (Amy Birch following widespread Traveller tradition there), Johnny Bathin’ (from Donegal), Billy Henry (Scotland), The Cruel Lake of Woolfrinn (New York) … and the almost inevitable Twas Early One Morning.
 For some reason, the song has remained popular to this day with Gypsies and other travellers.

 George ‘Pop’ Maynard sang William Lennard on 18 May 1960 at The Cherry Tree, Copthorne.
-This recording by Brian Matthews was included in 2000 on Maynard’s Musical Traditions anthology Down the Cherry Tree and, like Scan Tester’s version, in 2001 on Just Another Saturday Night: Sussex 1960.
+This recording by Brian Matthews was included in 2000 on Maynard’s Musical Traditions anthology Down the Cherry Tree and, like Scan Tester’s version, in 2001 on Just Another Saturday Night: Sussex 1960 on which Rod Stradling noted:

 Mary Reynolds of Mohill, Co.
-Leitrim sang The Lakes of Shillin to Séamus Ennis in December 1954 (BBC recording 22028).
-This recording was included on the anthology album Fair Game and Foul (The Folk Songs of Britain Volume 7; Caedmon 1961; Topic 1970).
+Leitrim sang The Lakes of Shillin to Séamus Ennis in December 1954.
+This BBC recording 22028 was included on the anthology album Fair Game and Foul (The Folk Songs of Britain Volume 7; Caedmon 1961; Topic 1970).
+The album’s booklet noted:

 Cathie Stewart sang The Lakes o’ Shillin in a recording by Bill Leader in his home in Camden Town, London, in 1964 or 1965.
 This was published in 1965 on the Topic LP The Stewarts of Blair.
 Hamish Henderson noted: